joshinha/python/README.md

 #Como pode-se notar, é possível questionar se uma conta matemática possui valor maior do que outra usando os sinais '<' e '>', bem como é possível questionar uma conta com sinais de igual, conforme exemplo abaixo.

 print('\n\n"Oh God...
 Oh God...
 My head aches...
-I cannot tell if the number of birds I own is higher or equal than the number of cats!
-Can you please help me with the answer for this magnanimous???"') print('\nFor then, once again, the omnipotent answered...') print(' "Of course you do not know, foolish child!
+I cannot tell if the number of birds I own is higher or equal to the number of cats!
+Can you please help me with the answer for this stressful question???"') print('\nFor then, once again, the omnipotent answered...') print(' "Of course you do not know, foolish child!
 But I may provide you with the answers you seek, for I am benevolent...
 The answer is certainly...') print(25 + 60 * 5 % 40 * 5 <= 38 + 42 * 3 % 4)